-These are the situations that college can’t really prepare you for and catch you off guard.
+These are the situations that college can't prepare you for and catch you off guard.

 Giving a child a glimpse of hope may be just enough to help them get to the end of the tunnel.

-Personal and professional growth is so important for you to become an educator of excellence.
+Personal and professional growth is essential for becoming an educator of excellence.

 Remember your Why

-Some days are harder than others and, on those days and days you may question why you decided to teach.
+Some days are more complex than others, and you may question why you decided to teach on those days.

-These are the days that it is imperative to hold tight to your people, your words, and your inspiration.
+These days, holding tight to your people, your words, and your inspiration is imperative.

 Learn about 8 truths that every first-year teacher needs to hear in Edu Magic Shine On A Guide for New Teachers